expo/sentry-utils/README.md

   --auth-token [SENTRY AUTH TOKEN]
 ```

-You can find or generate your Sentry auth token [on this page](https://docs.sentry.io/api/auth/).
+Find out about your Sentry auth token [on this page](https://docs.sentry.io/api/auth/).

 You'll be prompted for your XDE port -- this can be found in XDE in the project URL display.